 QUALIFICATIONS - Terry is very highly qualified in his field, both academically, with a Masters degree in Counselling, and practically, with a range of diplomas and other quality courses/studies in this field.
 He was a former tutor/trainer in counselling and supervision training, equipping new counsellors to see clients.

 Since 2012 Terry has embarked on a 5 year programme of post graduate training in Sensorimotor Psychotherapy.
 Having been awarded the title of 'Certified Sensorimotor Psychotherapist' distinguishes Terry as an advanced practitioner, and an expert in integrating Sensorimotor Psychotherapy into clinical practice.
-Terry is also trained in Internal Family Systems therapy (levels 1-3) which assures a 'high' level of mastery in integrating this into clinical practice.
+Terry is also 'Certified in Internal Family Systems therapy (levels 1-3) which assures a 'high' level of mastery in integrating this into clinical practice.